 There is no charge for entry, but please remember that even with volunteers giving their time free the maintenance of such a site is still a costly business and your contributions will be welcome and useful.
 It is a nature reserve not a public garden so some of the facilities you might otherwise expect, such as a gift shop, toilets or tea room, are not available.
 Dogs, other than guide dogs, are not allowed.
 Once a month a specialist research group visits the reserve finding, identifying and caring for some of the more unusual species.

-The garden at The Cut, Shropshire Wildlife Trust's headquarters is an oasis of tranquility amid the bustle of Shrewsbury town centre.
+The Cut visitor centre garden, Shropshire Wildlife Trust’s headquarters is an oasis of tranquillity amid the bustle of Shrewsbury town centre.
 Here you will find herb and flower beds, mini- meadows, unusual fruit trees such as fig and quince, vegetables in season and a solar fountain bursting through an old millstone.

 There are always Trust staff around who are happy to answer any questions and you can buy wildlife-friendly plants and bird food here.
 The garden surrounds the Old Infirmary buildings, once part of Shrewsbury Abbey and which date back to the 13th century.
 Open to the public free of charge Mon-Sat 10am - 4.30pm.

-The design of the garden was led by Dr Anthea Turner and Chris Evans following Herefordshire Wildlife Trust’s purchasing of the farmhouse in 1995.
+Lower House Farm’s wildlife garden - The design of the garden was led by Dr Anthea Turner and Chris Evans following Hereford Wildlife Trust’s purchasing of the farmhouse in 1995.
 An informal cottage garden design, the plants along the main border are mainly old-fashioned garden varieties of native wildflowers and a pond and seating areas are dotted amongst the planting.